Calculate Your Flexible Spending Account Savings

 - Maximum contribution amount

 The limit for FSA or DCFSA contributions is set by the federal government.
 Please note that your employer is able to set a custom limit and this amount could be lower than the federal limit.
+This calculator shows data for 2023, hang tight while we work on 2024 updates!
+To learn about the 2024 contribution limits, check out Lively’s FSA Guide.

 - Estimated tax savings